Bob Jones High School: Swimming

-The boys swim team are the defending AHSAA State Champions, and have been AHSAA State Champions 8 times since 2004.
+The boys' swim team is the defending AHSAA State Champions, and has been AHSAA State Champions 8 times since 2004.
 In 2014, the boys won another State Championship, led by their "Captain-by-Committee" approach.
-While some Captains (such as Christopher Burrows) led workouts, other captains (including Christopher Gunner) would lead pre-meet cheers.
+While some Captains (such as Christopher Burrows) led workouts, other Captains (including Christopher Gunner) would lead pre-meet cheers.
 Andrey Tretyakov (sophomore) recently achieved an Olympic Trial Time in the 100m butterfly, and has been invited to compete for a spot on the U.S. Olympic team in 2016.
-The girls' team became State Champions in 2007.
+The girls' team became State Champions in 2007, 2022, 2023, and 2024.
 They received 5th place in 2014.
-Coach Mike Gunner attempts to instill the ideology of "count everything because everything counts."
-He has received Alabama coach of the year three times in the past decade.